(a) The resistance of a wire of radius and length is . Calculate its resistivity.

 OR

-(b) current drawn by the oven
+(b) The total current drawn from the source

 OR